department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2022-10-Household Information Section/Research Findings.md

 ## Hypotheses and Conclusions

-1) The financial information question is well received and the onboarding page provides the Veteran/applicant with the information they need to proceed easily through this section of the applicaiton.
+1) The financial information question is well received and the onboarding page provides the Veteran/applicant with the information they need to proceed easily through this section of the application.
    - **Conclusion 1: Maybe true**
    - Most participants rated the introduction page favorably (giving it 4 or 5 out of 5 rating) in that it prepared them for the application, however some mentioned that they needed more context and help to be able to provide this information and some also mentioned not wanting to provide it at all, but having to.